 Under the Dodd-Frank Act, whistleblowers whose tips regarding securities and exchanges fraud lead to the successful recovery of over $1,000,000 are eligible to receive between 10 and 30 percent of the funds collected as a financial reward.
-To date, the highest SEC whistleblower award was $114 million in 2020.
+The SEC Whistleblower Rewards Program has paid out over $1 billion for whistleblower tips that resulted in enforcement actions since the program’s inception in 2011.
+The SEC Whistleblower Program has also recovered over $6 billion in defrauded funds and sanctions.
+To date, the single highest SEC whistleblower award was $279 million in 2023.

 If a whistleblower’s tips regarding corporate tax fraud lead to the successful recovery of over $2,000,000, the IRS will pay the whistleblower a financial reward of between 15 to 30 percent of the recovered funds.
 The largest IRS whistleblower reward to date is $104 million.

 Under the Dodd-Frank Act, qui tam relators with tips regarding commodities fraud that lead to the recovery of over $1,000,000 receive a financial reward from the Commodity Futures Trading Commission (CTFC) of between 10 and 30 percent of the total recovered funds.
 The largest financial reward given to a whistleblower by the CTFC was nearly $200 million.

 Dodd-Frank Act Whistleblower Rewards